-The Commission for Motion Laboratory Accreditation, Inc. (CMLA) is a nonprofit organization established and operated to enhance the clinical care of persons with disorders of human motion by evaluating and accrediting clinical motion laboratories by a set of standard criteria.
+The Commission for Motion Laboratory Accreditation, Inc. (CMLA) is a nonprofit organization established and operated to enhance the clinical care of persons with disorders of human movement by evaluating and accrediting clinical motion laboratories by a set of evaluative criteria.

 What is Motion Analysis?